Contracts for Difference (UK energy): AR6 (2024)

-AR7 and AR7a (2025)
+AR7 and AR7a (2025/26)

 Several changes were announced for AR7.
-Firstly it will run as two separate auctions, AR7 for offshore wind technologies, followed by AR7a for other technologies.
-Perhaps the most significant change is that the CfD contract length was increased from 15 to 20 years for wind and solar bids, which is likely to lower the price of the winning bids.
-Also bids for fixed offshore wind projects will be accepted without full planning consent, provided a Development Consent Order application was accepted at least twelve months ago.
-Onshore wind projects will be eligible for re-powering with new turbines, provided they were originally commissioned over 25 years prior to the target commissioning of the upgraded farm.
+Firstly it ran as two separate auctions, AR7 for offshore wind technologies, followed by AR7a for other technologies.
+Perhaps the most significant change is that the CfD contract length was increased from 15 to 20 years for wind and solar bids, which was expected to lower the price of the winning bids.
+Also bids for fixed offshore wind projects would be accepted without full planning consent, provided a Development Consent Order application was accepted at least twelve months previously.
+Onshore wind projects would be eligible for re-powering with new turbines, provided they were originally commissioned over 25 years prior to the target commissioning of the upgraded farm.
+In October 2025, the budgets for pots 3 and 4, fixed and floating offshore wind respectively were set at £900m and £180m in 2024 prices.
+Maxima of 30 GW each for Scottish and non-Scottish project was applied to pot 3 for technical reasons.
+In December 2025, the budgets for pots 1 and 2, established and less established technologies were set at £295m and £15m respectively.

-The seventh Allocation Round auction bids will be submitted in November 2025, with the results announced in January 2026.
+The AR7 auction bids were to be submitted in November 2025, with results announced in January 2026.
+AR7a followed, with bids submitted in January 2026 and results announced in February 2026.
 Prior to this, the Clean Industry Bonus applications took place in February 2025.